JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 export default IndexPage
 ```

 The `.map()` method is used to traverse the data object for data to be passed to the components elements.
 We passed the title, author, date, time to read and excerpt to various JSX elements.
-We still haven’t queried this data.
+We still haven't queried this data.
 After the export statement create a GraphQL query with:

 ```js
 export const  query = graphql`